TarunGunampalli/GDSC-Bootcamp/README.md

 - When working on a Python project, you should always use a Virtual Environment for your directory so that you can install specific dependencies only for projects that need them and not globally on your machine

-VSCode
+## VSCode and other IDEs
-Difference between a code editor and an IDE
+- Code/text editors vs IDEs
+    - VSCode is a text editor.
+When you install it, you won't be able to run programs from VSCode or get features like debugging.
+At its most basic form, it's basically a glorified notepad.
+    - IDE stands for Integrated Development Environment.
+They come with everything you need for developing in a specific language.
+        - For example, IntelliJ is an IDE for Java.
+It will come with a package manager for importing external Java classes, a debugger that can trace through your code and provide useful information on what's going on as your code runs, and Intellisense, a useful autocomplete feature that helps you write code faster.
+    - Pros and Cons
+        - VSCode seems useless, but with the use of extensions you can work in basically every feature that a full IDE like IntelliJ would give you.
+This includes Intellisense, a debugger, and many other useful features.
+        - VSCode is also versatile.
+IntelliJ is only for Java, and there's other IDEs for other languages, but VSCode can be used for any popular language today with community or professionally maintained extensions.
+        - IDEs are often faster than VSCode because everything is natively built-in.

-Parts of the window
+- Parts of the window
-SideBar
+    - SideBar
-File explorer
+      - File explorer
+          - Used to browse through files in your project folder.
+          - You can search through your files by using ```Ctrl + P``` or by clicking into the file explorer window and typing.
+      - Global Search
+          - Searches through every file in your project folder
-Source control
+      - Source control
+          - GUI that's very useful for using git/github without having to memorize a ton of commands.
+          - Using an extensions like Gitlens, VSCode source control allows you to see previous commits, branches, and histories in easy to read GUIs compared to git on the command line.
-Extensions
+      - Extensions
+          - Extend the versatility of VSCode by adding in a ton of useful features.
+          - Popular useful extensions:
+              - Language Extension Packs (Java, C/C++, Python): Add IDE-like features for each language into VSCode
+              - Gitlens: Provides way more information about git/github commits, branches, and histories.
+                  - Fun Fact: Gitlens is the most downloaded extension on VSCode.
+              - Live Share: A live collaboration tool for working on the same codebase simultaneously.
-Bottom Window
+    - Bottom Window
-Terminal
+    - Terminal
-Debug Console
+    - Debug Console
-Command Palette
+    - Command Palette
-Keyboard shortcuts
+    - Keyboard shortcuts
-Ctrl + space for intellisense
+    - Ctrl + space for intellisense
-copy/move commands
+    - copy/move commands
-Debugging
+    - Debugging
-Why use vscode debugger?
+    - Why use vscode debugger?
-GUI makes it easier to use
+    - GUI makes it easier to use
-Can automate multiple tasks
+    - Can automate multiple tasks
-launch.json
+    - launch.json
-tasks.json
+    - tasks.json

-IDE
-IntelliJ/Eclipse for Java